systemreliability/systemreliability.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I successfully defended my doctoral dissertation today!
+# I successfully defended my doctoral dissertation today!

 ---

-#### Ph.D.
-Thesis Contents
+### The contents of the Ph.D. dissertation are as follows:

 <ul>
     <li>Chapter 1.
 Introduction</li>